 Character Relationship Chart

 Here is the Person of Interest Character Relationship Chart.
-This chart has 3081 words (excluding character names), and aa few dozen connecting arrows and lines on it which basically demonstrate how the characters relate to each other.
-I try to update this chart once every two to three episodes.
-Expect an update to the chart shortly after episode 3 has aired.
+This chart has 3350 words (excluding character names), and a few dozen connecting arrows and lines on it which basically demonstrate how the characters relate to each other.
+I try to update this chart once every 6 or so episodes depending on the time I have available and how much more content each episode warrants being added to the chart.

 How to read the chart: